galacticcouncil/hydration-docs/docs/01_quick_start/03_staking.md

 When you stake HDX, your HDX enters the GIGAHDX pool and you receive GIGAHDX in return.
 The exchange rate between GIGAHDX and HDX changes over time.

 For example, if the pool grows through rewards, your GIGAHDX position can represent more HDX than you originally staked.
-This growth is reflected in your position value.
-You do not need to claim passive yield separately.
+This growth is reflected in your position value, and unclaimed passive yield is not forfeited.

 The app shows your position primarily in HDX terms, with the GIGAHDX amount shown as the position token amount.